Uganda Safaris

 River Nile – the world’s longest river

 For centuries, the Nile River is known as the world’s longest river covering 6,650km (4,130mi) flowing north covering 11 countries with its source in Uganda.
 The Nile River is a great source of not only water for domestic use but a great Uganda tour destination.
 Jinja, a district in Eastern Uganda is known as the adventure capital of East Africa because of the much fun Uganda tourists have on visits to the source of the Nile River.
-A holiday trip to the source of the Nile in Jinja offers several activities including the amazing white-water rafting, family floats, boat cruises.
-With the cool breeze of the Nile waters, Uganda birding safaris are also possible here with lots of beautiful bird species.

 Murchison Falls – the world’s most powerful falls

-Murchison Falls is a water fall along the Nile River as it flows north popularly known as the world’s most powerful falls.
-Murchison Falls is formed as the Nile River squeezes its way through just a 7 meter (23ft) wide gap pouring its water 43 meters (142ft) below into what is known as the devil’s cauldron.
-Named by Sir Samuel Baker after Sir Rodrick Murchison the then president of the Royal Geographical society.
 The mighty falls lends Murchison Falls National Park its name.
 Being such a powerful waterfalls, there several activities that can be undertaken at the Murchison Falls inclusive of which are Uganda wildlife safari boat cruises in search of hippos along the Nile banks, bird watching, leisure boat cruises and a hike to the beautiful top of the falls.
 Murchison Falls National Park being the oldest and still largest safari Uganda Park, it is a great destination for both short and long trips to Uganda all year round.

 Lake Victoria – the world’s largest tropical lake

 Known as the world’s largest tropical lake, covering a surface area of 59,947sq km (23,146sq mi), Lake Victoria is the source of the Nile River.
 Lake Victoria is the largest lake in Africa by area and also the second largest fresh water lake in the world.
-Shared by three countries of Uganda, Kenya and Tanzania, Lake Victoria is not only the chief reservoir of the Nile River but a great place to relax along the beaches.
-From the time tourists land in to Uganda, the cool breeze from Lake Victoria welcomes you to the country and can be enjoyed either while relaxing at the shores or at a close lodging facility.
+Shared by three countries of Uganda, Kenya and East Africa, Lake Victoria is not only the chief reservoir of the Nile River but a great place to relax along the beaches.

 The best Uganda tours on Lake Victoria include luxury sport fishing and a visit to the several archipelagoes of islands including the Ngamba Island Chimpanzee Sanctuary.